f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 `build: xxxx`<a name="build_build"></a>

-:   As for ’prebuild’, but runs during the actual build phase (but
+:   As for 'prebuild', but runs during the actual build phase (but
     before the main Ant/Maven build).
 Use this only for actions that do actual building.
-Any preparation of the source code should be done using ’init’ or ’prebuild’.
+Any preparation of the source code should be done using 'init' or 'prebuild'.

     Any building that takes place before _build_ will be ignored, as either Ant, mvn or gradle will be executed to clean the build